Mark on Shostakovich Symphonies Nos. 1 & 15

 The symphony opens with a virtuosic brilliance heavily influenced by Stravinsky’s Petrushka.
 But perhaps it was not only that work’s orchestration, with its soloistic piano part, that fascinated the student composer.
 Like Schoenberg’s Pierrot Lunaire, another piece he admired, the disconcerting idea of human beings as puppets, with their actions manipulated by unseen string-pullers from on high, was one that stayed with the composer right the way through to his final symphony, written almost fifty years later.

 After composing the first two movements, Shostakovich wrote to a friend that it would be more fitting to call the work a ‘symphony-grotesque’.
 But the style was about to change.
 ‘I am in a terrible mood,’ he continued.
 ‘Sometimes I just want to shout.
 To cry out in terror.
 Doubts and problems.
 All this darkness suffocates me.
 From sheer misery, I’ve started to compose the finale of the symphony.
 It’s turning out pretty gloomy.’
 The second half of the piece is certainly much more tragic in vein.
-Now the influences are more old-fashioned than contemporary, with Mahlerian string sonorities and Tchaikovsky-like descriptions of fate and death.
+And the Mahlerian string sonorities and Tchaikovsky-like descriptions of fate and death are more old-fashioned influences than contemporary ones.

 The directors of the conservatory were excited by the genius they felt they had nurtured and arranged for the symphony to be performed by Nikolai Malko and the Leningrad Philharmonic Orchestra.
 The première, on 12th May 1926, was an enormous success, and it was not long before the work gained worldwide recognition.
 Walter, Toscanini, and Klemperer all performed it.
 Alban Berg was even moved to write a flattering letter of appreciation.
 Shostakovich himself called the première his ‘second birth’.
 The Soviet Union had discovered its first international star, the first to be trained solely under the new system rather than old imperialist Russia, and the authorities proclaimed him as an exaltation of the new at the expense of the old.
 In time, this much repeated role would become as much a burden to him as it was a saving grace.